What is acquiring processing?

 However, a merchant’s ability to accept payments is limited to the options that their acquirer provides.
 For starters, they can only accept payments made using instruments that are issued on the networks that their payment devices are issued on — limited to the connectivity of the acquirer to various card schemes.
 For example, if the acquirer is connected only to Visa, then the merchant will only be able to accept payments from consumers using cards that are issued on Visa.

-note that aggregators can use multiple acquiring channels, providing merchants with the ability to accept multiple modes of transactions.
+Note that aggregators can use multiple acquiring channels, providing merchants with the ability to accept multiple modes of transactions.

 Nevertheless, beyond facilitating payment acceptance on behalf of merchants, acquires also settle these payments with the card schemes in order to receive the funds from the payer.